klauseduard/under-over-models/chapters/03-organizational-models.md

 3. Organizational incentives and metrics shape technical decisions
 4. Power dynamics and reporting structures influence architectural decisions

 Modern development approaches such as DevOps and microservices explicitly acknowledge Conway's Law, designing both their structures and systems.
-Ruth Malan's modern interpretation of Conway's Law emphasizes this relationship even more strongly: "If the architecture of the system and the architecture of the organization are at odds, the architecture of the organization wins" (Malan, [2008](https://web.archive.org/web/20181014080259/http://www.ruthmalan.com/Journal/2008/2008JournalFebruary.htm#2008Feb01)).
+Enterprise architecture expert Ruth Malan, known for her influential work on architecture and systems thinking, articulated a modern interpretation of Conway's Law that emphasizes this relationship even more strongly: "If the architecture of the system and the architecture of the organization are at odds, the architecture of the organization wins" (Malan, [2008](https://web.archive.org/web/20181014080259/http://www.ruthmalan.com/Journal/2008/2008JournalFebruary.htm#2008Feb01)).

 ### 3.4.1 Strategic Implications of Conway's Law